Friendly0Fire/GW2Radial/readme.md

 ## Credits
 - Cerulean Dream for providing me with the initial motivator and inspiration in making his AutoHotkey-based radial menu
+- Ghost for the new mount art found in v0.3+
 - Lavender for showing me where to get the mount concept art (especially the separate Skimmer image)
-- deltaconnected and Bhagawan for their amazing addons which helped frame this and direct the approach to take
+- deltaconnected and Bhagawan for their amazing addons which helped frame this and direct the approach to take, including the ReShade compatibility fixes
 - Shaun Lebron for his nice, straightforward [D3D9 wrapper](https://gist.github.com/shaunlebron/3854bf4eec5bec297907)
 - Dulfy and /u/Levi4than for the Griffon ingame art screenshot
 - /u/that_shaman for another really nice radial menu concept which requires far better Photoshop skills than I have to reproduce

 ## FAQ

+### Q: I want to thank you in some way, how do I do that?

+A: I do this for fun/because I wanted this to exist, but if you really want to, feel free to send me mail in game to my account ``FriendlyFire.6275`` and toss a few gold my way or just say hi!

-### Q: I want to load up ReShade/SweetFX/GW2Hooks/something else which also needs to be called ``d3d9.dll``, how do I load both?
+### Q: I want to load up ArcDPS/GW2Hook/something else which also needs to be called ``d3d9.dll``, how do I load both?

 A: You have two options: either the other thing you want to run supports *chainloading* this, in which case you should look up the documentation for that plugin (e.g. ArcDPS supports chainloading by renaming this plugin to ``d3d9_chainload.dll``), or you can make this plugin chainload something else by renaming that other plugin to ``d3d9_mchain.dll``.

+The most common use case would be combining ArcDPS, GW2Hook and this.
+For this instance, I heavily recommend setting things up as follows:
+- ArcDPS is named ``d3d9.dll``.
+- GW2Mounts is named ``d3d9_chainload.dll``.
+- GW2Hook is named ``ReShade64.dll``.
+This should allow all addons to load properly.

+Finally, note that combining addons is largely unsupported.
+I will attempt to keep ArcDPS and GW2Hook compatible with this, but that is the most I am able to do in a reasonable amount of time.

 ### Q: I'm having a crash on launch mentioning "Coherent DLL", what do?